Last Updated on

 – Carol Ryff

-More than that, positive psychology needs to study the impact of these factors on physical health, subjective well-being, functional groups and thriving institutions.
-And with this, develop effective interventions to expand and maintain these processes.
+More than that, positive psychology studies physical health, subjective well-being, functional groups, and thriving institutions.
+With this, we can develop effective interventions for those who are not thriving.

 “Every person on this earth is full of great possibilities that can be realized through imagination, effort and perseverance.”